-E. Form 496 - 24-Hour/10-Day Independent Expenditure Report
+F. Form 496 - 24-hour Independent Expenditure Report

-The 24-Hour/10-Day reports are the most important of the independent expenditure disclosure reports because they provide real-time information before the election about who is spending to influence the outcome of an election.
+The 24-hour reports are the most important of the independent expenditure disclosure reports because they provide real-time information before the election about who is spending to influence the outcome of an election.
 The Form 496 must be filed in addition to any required semi-annual campaign statements.